openshift/release/ci-operator/config/openshift/open-telemetry-opentelemetry-operator/README.md

-# openshift-open-telemetry-operator-main-tests<!-- omit from toc -->
+# open-telemetry-opentelemetry-operator-main-tests<!-- omit from toc -->

 ## Table of Contents<!-- omit from toc -->
 - [General Information](#general-information)